 10. USE OTHER TOOLS TO STAY ORGANIZED

-Even though I love making everything digital, for me there is nothing else like good old fashion pencil and paper.
+Even though I love making everything digital, for me there is nothing else like a good old fashion pencil and paper.
 I have a notebook by my side at all times.
 That way while I’m working I can jot things down.

 I write my to-do lists on paper, my goals, and sometimes plans on paper.
-I may go back and digitalize it later, but most of my stuff (minus most blog posts) starts out handwritten.
+I may go back and digitalize it later, but most of my stuff starts out handwritten.

 Recently, I’ve started making plans on my whiteboard and it has made such a big difference in the amount of work I get done!